 The Quality Review Team is recruited by Academic Quality Services, and comprises of the following individuals:

-The Chair – a Senior Academic external to the College/School in which the subject area or programme sits.
+The Chair – a Senior Academic external to the Faculty/School in which the subject area or programme sits.
 They are responsible for leading the discussions and feeding the Commendations, Recommendations and Requirements back to the Teaching Team at the end of the Review.

 The External Subject Specialist – a Senior Academic from the same discipline as the subject area or programme.
 They are recruited from the top-performing institutions for the discipline, and are required to attend the Quality Review, lead discussions and provide a written report.
 The External Subject Specialist is selected by the Learning, Teaching and Quality Committee in consultation with the Subject Area.

-The Student Review Team Member – a Student Representative from either the programme, the subject area, or the College/School.
+The Student Review Team Member – a Student Representative from either the programme, the subject area, or the Faculty/School.
 They are required to contribute to discussions and provide context from the students’ Perspective.
 They will also work with the Secretary in gathering views from the wider student body.
 Student reviewers may be members of the Student Review Community.

 The Secretary – an Academic Quality Officer from Academic Quality Services.
 They are required to provide support and advice to the Teaching Team, the Review Team and the student representative(s), ensure the review and discussion covers the key areas, prepare the Quality Review Report, and monitor the Action Plan.